Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Appendix

 \paragraph{Simultaneous-search problem}

-In the simultaneous case, all feature sets are variable. $a \in \mathbb{N}_0$ denotes the number of alternatives, which corresponds to the number of feature sets minus one.
+In the simultaneous case (cf.~Definition~\ref{def:afs:alternative-feature-selection-simultaneous} and Equation~\ref{eq:afs:afs-simultaneous}), all feature sets are variable. $a \in \mathbb{N}_0$ denotes the number of alternatives, which corresponds to the number of feature sets minus one.
 Next, we introduce auxiliary variables to linearize products between variables (cf.~Equation~\ref{eq:afs:product-linear}).
 Finally, we use sum-aggregation (cf.~Equation~\ref{eq:afs:afs-simultaneous-sum-objective}) over alternatives in the objective here.